Next day installation

 What to do if your boiler is getting too hot?

-If you think it is safe to do so, you should turn off your boiler at the mains, and if you know how to, if possible, stop the water supply.
+If you think it is safe to do so, you should turn off your boiler at the mains, and if you know how to, if possible, stop the water and gas supply.

 This will, in turn, stop any build-up of pressure and prevent your boiler from exploding.
 If you have managed to do this, you must let your boiler cool.